-Certain types of issues and complaints fall outside of the complaints policy and procedure because there are other processes more suitable for dealing with them or because they are outside of the Council's control.
+Certain types of issues and complaints fall outside of the complaints policy and procedure because there are other processes more suitable for dealing with them, or because they are outside of our control.
 These include:

 Matters of law or central government policy.

-Complaints from Council staff about employment related issues including appointments, dismissals, pay, pensions and discipline.
-These are dealt with separately under the Council's Human Resources policies and procedures.
+Complaints from Council staff about employment-related issues, including appointments, dismissals, pay, pensions and discipline.
+These are dealt with separately under our Human Resources policies and procedures.

-Commercial or contractual matters, for example contracts for the supply of goods and services to the Council.
-Complaints about the negotiation of Council leases or the disposal of Council land may be dealt with through this policy and procedure.
+Commercial or contractual matters, for example, contracts for the supply of goods and services to us.
+Complaints about the negotiation of our leases or the disposal of our land may be dealt with through this policy and procedure.

-Complaints where a customer or the Council has started legal proceedings but not where a customer has only threatened legal action.
+Complaints where a customer, or we, has started legal proceedings, but not where a customer has only threatened legal action.

-Where a customer is unhappy about the outcome of an appeal or tribunal decision there are separate review procedures that remain outside of this policy and procedure and the Council's jurisdiction.
-However, when a customer is unhappy about the way that an appeal was handled, for example a delay in preparing the Council's submission to the Housing Benefit Appeals Service this may be dealt with under the Council's complaint policy and procedure.
+Where a customer is unhappy about the outcome of an appeal or tribunal decision, there are separate review procedures that remain outside of this policy and procedure and our jurisdiction.
+However, when a customer is unhappy about the way that an appeal was handled, for example, a delay in preparing our submission to the Housing Benefit Appeals Service, this may be dealt with under our complaint policy and procedure.

 How to complain

 Customers can make a complaint in the most appropriate way.
-The Council encourages any customer who has a concern or suggestion about a particular service to make contact with us straight away, where the aim will be to resolve the issue promptly.
+We encourage any customer who has a concern or suggestion about a particular service to make contact with us straight away, where the aim will be to resolve the issue promptly.
 Contact can be made:

 - In person at: Town Hall, Penrith, Cumbria CA11 7QF